kimberleehowley/javascript-january/how_javascript_works/how_javascript_works_notes.md

 ## 5: How big rationals work
 - _Rational number_: number that can be expressed as the ratio of two integers.
 - Provides an additional library to import, potentially useful for reference.

+## 6: How booleans work
+- Return true or false
+- Avoid mixing types when comparing with booleans!
+- False-y values: false, null, undefined, "" (empty string), 0, NaN
+- Everything else: truth-y
+- Boolishness!
+Values acting like they are true, but not strictly true, or the same goes with false.
+- De Morgan Laws:
+!(p && q) === !p || !q
+!(p || q) === !p && !q